Connect with others who understand.

 Echocardiogram

 Echocardiogram tests use ultrasound waves to create live images of the heart.
-The sound waves bounce off of the heart’s structures and tissues and are read by a hand-held wand, called a transducer, that turns them into images.
+The sound waves bounce off the heart’s structures and tissues and are read by a hand-held wand, called a transducer, that turns them into images.

-Cardiac magnetic resonance imaging (MRI) is another imaging technique used to take highly detailed pictures of your heart.
-MRIs use strong magnets and radio waves to generate images of the muscles, valves, and chambers in your heart.
-Cardiac MRIs have an advantage over echocardiograms in that they can show the entire LV and apex, helping your cardiologist look for LV thickening.
+Cardiac MRIs have an advantage over echocardiograms in that they can show the entire left ventricle and apex, helping your cardiologist look for left ventricle thickening.
 One study found that echocardiograms missed 40 percent of apical HCM cases that were later diagnosed with cardiac MRIs.

 Electrocardiogram